coderefinery/social-coding/talk.md

 ## Ideas

-What:
-- An idea
-- **is not be protected** by IP: you can always use
+.emph[Are not be protected by IP]: you can always use them.

 Example: You read a paper, understand the algorithm, and write your own software to do it.